 Moderator: Chief Couch Potato Kylie

-Why: To find out why individual podcast panelists started watching this show, listen to the podcast episode via the link below – though it bears mentioning that Sherlock may very well be the most popular and most requested panel/show to discuss since the inception of this humble little podcast and aside from (as previously published) Stranger Things.
+Why: To find out why individual podcast panelists started watching this show, listen to the podcast episode via the links below – though it bears mentioning that Stranger Things may very well be the most popular and most requested panel/show to discuss since the inception of this humble little podcast.

 Follow us on Facebook, Twitter (@cpupodcast), Instagram (@couchpotatoesunite), Pinterest (@cpupodcast), or email us at firstname.lastname@example.org – or subscribe to this blog, the YouTube channel, our iTunes channel, our Stitcher Radio channel , and/or find us on Google Play to keep track of brand new episodes.
 In the meantime, let us know what you think!
 Comment or review us in any of the above forums – we’d love your feedback!

 Remember, new episodes and blog posts are published weekly!
 Next Wednesday, our How to Get Away with Murder panel returns to the Water Cooler – sort of – but, I should warn you, gentle listener: the jug of water sort of broke, and a faint lilt of the Jaws theme started underscoring the drama of the spill.
 That’s right, folks.
 Our HTGAWM panel very much tried on some water skis and scaled some predatory fish in their path.
 Stay tuned for the reasons why the three HTGAWM panelists have become members of “Shark Jumpers Anonymous!”

 Questions, Impressions, and Future Considerations